kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 `runBlocking` does not preserve the existing coroutine context so avoid scattering this throughout your code.
 Typically this is only run at the entry point of a program.

-`coroutineScope` is similar to `runBlocking` however it maintains the current context when creating new Jobs.
-Unlike `runBlocking`, `coroutineScope` doesn't block the underlying thread, it only suspends its context.
+`coroutineScope` is similar to `runBlocking` however it maintains the current coroutine context when creating new Jobs.
+Unlike `runBlocking`, `coroutineScope` doesn't block the underlying thread, it only suspends the current coroutine.

 New coroutines can be created within these scopes (via `launch` and `async`).
 Kotlin will keep track of these jobs so that the parent jobs will not complete until all its child jobs have completed.